Election in the Church

 Nomination

 The assemblies of Presbyteries have the right and duty to nominate candidates for all positions.
-Official are than elected by Kirk sessions (local church councils).
+Officials are then elected by Kirk sessions (local church councils).
 According to the provisions of the Election Act, assemblies submitting nominations must be held by 30th September at the latest.
 ‘The members of the nominating body must carry out their work in full awareness of their responsibility before God, in a sacred atmosphere, including careful listening to the Word of God, discerning His will and fervent prayer,’ reads in the law.

 Election

-Who are eligible for the offices?
+Who is eligible for the offices?

 • Ordained pastors of RCH who served as independent local minister for at least ten years in the Presbytery can be elected as Dean.